gzt/CholWishart/cran-comments.md

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There are no reverse dependencies.

 ## Other notes

-This takes existing C code and modifies it, attribution of authorship is documented in inst/AUTHORS.
+This is a minor set of changes from the previous version that does not make any incompatible changes to usage from previous versions.